Fitus/Zaloha_Snapshot.sh/README.md

 # Zaloha_Snapshot.sh

-Zaloha_Snapshot is an add-on shellscript to [Zaloha](https://github.com/Fitus/Zaloha.sh) to create hardlink-based snapshots of the backup directory *(condition: hardlinks must be supported by the underlying filesystem type)*.
+Zaloha_Snapshot is an add-on BASH script to [Zaloha](https://github.com/Fitus/Zaloha.sh) to create hardlink-based snapshots of the backup directory *(condition: hardlinks must be supported by the underlying filesystem type)*.